ABNER-1/flutter_cashflow_app/README.md

     1. get text input to state using `InheritedWidget`
 - day 4:
     debug sqlite class to save model data.
+- day 5:
+    1. select an type when add an item, such as income or outcome.
 ---
 todo:
-    1. select an type when add an item, such as income or outcome.
     2. split two types into each table
     3. calc each table summary